boredazfcuk/docker-icloudpd/CONFIGURATION.md

 ## NOTIFICATION CONFIGURATION VARIABLES

-The README on Dockerhub has a hard limit of 25,000 characters, and I'd hit this limit multiple times.
-I'd changed the wording of this README.md file time and time again to keep it under that limit, but I've finally conceeded and just moved this section to it's own file.
-Please see NOTIFICATIONS.md for further details.
-It is available here: https://github.com/boredazfcuk/docker-icloudpd/blob/master/NOTIFICATIONS.md

 **notification_type**: This specifies the method that is used to send notifications.
 These are the options available **Prowl**, **Pushover**, **Telegram**, **Webhook**, **openhab**, **Dingtalk**, **Discord**, **IYUU**, **WeCom**, **Gotify** and **Bark**.
 When the two factor authentication cookie is within 7 days (default) of expiry, a notification will be sent upon synchronisation.
 No more than a single notification will be sent within a 24 hour period unless the container is restarted.
 This does not include the notification that is sent each time the container is started.

 **notification_title**: This allows you to change the title which is sent on the notifications.
 This variable will default to **boredazfcuk/iCloudPD**.